wircho/ICanHas/README.md

 # ICanHas
 Swift library that simplifies iOS user permission requests (location, push notifications, camera, contacts, calendar, photos, etc).

+**The library is still in early stage so people don't hesitate to give suggestions or report issues.**

 ## Installation

 Just add ICanHas.swift to your Xcode project.